-- 7) Pilots shall have alternative plans to approach IAP's should Doncaster Approach or Leeds Approach be unable to provide a transit of CAS.
+- 6) Pilots shall have alternative plans to approach IAP's should Doncaster Approach or Leeds Approach be unable to provide a transit of CAS.

-- 8) Should an aircraft suffer radio failure during an approach the standard procedure as set out in the UK AIP ENR 1.1 para 3.4.2.2 Failure of Two-way Radio Communications Equipment shall be followed.
+- 7) Should an aircraft suffer radio failure during an approach the standard procedure as set out in the UK AIP ENR 1.1 para 3.4.2.2 Failure of Two-way Radio Communications Equipment shall be followed.

-- 9) Pilots shall be in contact with Fenton Radio on 126.505 at least 30nm BEFORE arrival at the IAF and provide the following information
+- 8) Pilots shall Fenton Radio on 126.505 BEFORE arrival at the IAF and provide the following information

 - a) Call sign of aircraft

 - b) Position & Intended IAF

 - c) PPR number

 - d) Altitude

-- 10) Fenton Radio, on first contact will provide
+- 9) Fenton Radio, on first contact will provide

 - a) Unofficial weather observation

-- b) Pass essential aerodrome information
+- b) Confirm the runway in use

 - c) Advise of any known safety information

-- d) NOTE: Fenton Radio cannot clear an aircraft to commence the procedure.
-If the aircraft is within the allocated slot time and is in contact with Fenton Radio (126.505) it is at the pilot's discretion to commence the procedure.
+- d) NOTE Fenton Radio cannot clear an aircraft to commence the procedure.
+If the aircraft is within the allocated slot time provided it is at the pilot's discretion to commence the procedure.

-- 11) Pilots are required to make mandatory position reports at
+- 10) Pilots are required to make mandatory position reports at

 - a) IAF

 - b) IF

 - c) FAF

 - d) 2nm final

 - e) When vacating the runway

 - f) Commencing a MAP

 - g) Diverting